 For many, the best champagne in the market.
 It has intensity, elegance, precision, and plenty of taste.

 12. Armand de Brignac Brut Gold (non-vintage)

-Celebrated by many for it is Jay-Z’s champagne, appreciated by some for its quality, disregarded by others for its bling connotation, it is a controversial champagne of great fame.
-The first time I had it, years ago, I liked it very much and so did the champagne aficionado next to me.
-We look at each other with surprise, and smiled.
-I had it again recently and it was just so good!
-Uncomplicated great taste and pleasure.
-In my view, what champagne is meant to convey.
+Celebrated by many for it is Jay-Z’s champagne, appreciated by some for its quality, disregarded by others for its bling connotation, it is a controversial champagne of great fame for uncomplicated great taste and pleasure.

 But there are so many beautiful champagnes, many of which are more affordable than prestige cuvées, that it would be a pity to just focus on these.
 Again, taste as much as you can, from as many producers as you can, of different styles, to identify your preferences, while training your palate.
 It will be a beautiful journey of discovery, pleasure, and nice surprises.